PacificBiosciences/pb-assembly/README.md

 the perfomance of pb-assembly on your dataset so you can modify parameters and trouble-shoot more effectively.

+This tutorial was run using v0.0.2 of the pb-assembly bioconda metapackage.

 ## Prepare data and directory